xiaojun-zhang/OpenVoice_server/README.md

 # OpenVoice Server

-OpenVoice Server is a FastAPI application that provides endpoints for uploading audio files, changing the base speaker, performing text-to-speech conversion, and synthesizing speech from text using a specified voice and style.
+OpenVoice Server is a FastAPI application that provides endpoints for uploading audio files, performing text-to-speech conversion, and synthesizing speech from text using a specified voice and style.
 It is built on top of the OpenVoice project, which is a versatile instant voice cloning system that can accurately clone the reference tone color and generate speech in multiple languages and accents.
 See: https://github.com/myshell-ai/OpenVoice